 RRPE Managing Editor:

 Atkinson, Robert D., Michael McTernan, and Alastair Reed, eds.
 2015.
 Sharing in the Success of the Digital Economy: A Progressive Approach to Radical Innovation.
-Baltimore, MD: Rowman & Littlefield.
+Lanham: Rowman & Littlefield.

 Bertocco, Giancarlo.
 2017.
 Crisis and the Failure of Economic Theory—The Responsibility of Economists for the Great Recession.
-Northampton, MA: Edward Elgar.
+Northampton: Edward Elgar.

 Bond, Patrick and Ana Garcia, eds.
 2015.
 BRICS: An anti-capitalist critique.
 Chicago: Haymarket.